syncfusion-content/php-docs/PHP/Kanban/Globalization-and-Localization.md

 ---
 layout: post
-title:  Essential EJ1 Syncfusion PHP Kanban Globalization and Localization
+title: Globalization and Localization in Syncfusion Essential PHP Kanban
 description: This section explains how to enable localization and its functionalities using the Syncfusion PHP Kanban component.
 documentation: ug
 platform: Php